paigematheson14/notes-about-assembly-quality-control/README.md

 *-In DNA sequencing, primers are used to initiate the sequencing reactions.
 The primer binds to the template DNA and provides a starting point for DNA polymerase to synthasise the new strand while incoroporating fluorescently labeled nucleotides to determine the sequence.*

 # 2. Loading the flow cell
-Flow cell: The prepared library (including adapters/barcodes)is loaded onto a flow cell which is specialised depending on the sequencer.
+The prepared library (including adapters/barcodes)is loaded onto a flow cell which is specialised depending on the sequencer.

 #### ***What is a flow cell????***